statpascal/emul99/readme.txt

 into a single file and padded to 8 KB) are required.

-Additional ROMs that can be utilized are the original disk controller DSR ROM and the ROMs/GROMs of the P-code card.
+Additional ROMs that can be utilized are the original disk controller DSR ROM, the DSR ROM of the TiPi (included in the package) and the ROMs/GROMs of the P-code card.
 The latter ones consist of 8 files with the GROMs (6 KB each), a 4 KB file with the lower part of the DSR ROM and an 8 KB file with the two upper banks.

 The directory "roms" contains a file "roms.txt" showing the file names and their sizes as they are expected by the various configuration files.